kadena-community/docs/docs/learn-pact/intermediate/deploy-to-a-local-server.md

 to: entity names for addressing private messages
 ```

-Here you’ll see that the format includes keys such as code, codefile, data, datafile, keypairs, nonce, from, and to.
+Here you’ll see that the format includes keys such as code, codeFile, data, dataFile, keyPairs, nonce, from, and to.

 Each of these have their own use case but only the **code** and **keypairs** are required.
 Looking at your example.yaml file, you can see that these 2 keys are included.